 Thanks again to Robert Gibb for making the time to answer a few questions.
 Personally, I find these interviews helpful since they tend to reinforce where I’m going with my investment plan but also allow me to make a few tweaks to my plan based on what I learn from seasoned investors like Robert.
 I find the experiences and lessons learned of other successful DIY investors, extremely valuable.
 I hope the same applies for you.

 Robert frequently offers his expertise to The Globe and Mail and is a moderator for all things related to DRIPping Canadian stocks on The DRIP Investing Resource Centre.
 In that Resource Centre and on a few other investing and community forums, you’ll know him by the handle “OperaBob”.
-You can find a recent Me and My Money article about Robert here.
-You can find out more about DRIPping on my site here.

 Got a comment for me?
 Got a comment for Robert?
 Comment away!